 The Value Proposition Days held in April 2019 were in Madhu’s opinion the most useful part of the journey.
 He found Stora Enso’s team was well focused at the discussions, and thanks to the close interaction during the two days, the teams were sure that they were a match in terms of personal chemistries too.

-Co-Creating a Pilot for a Solid Long-Term Partnership Basis
+Co-Creating a Long-Term Partnership

 Stora Enso was looking for a tech solution to better support printing companies, who are their own customers.
 Their daily printing capacity is measured in tons of paper and faults in big machines are difficult to explain to off-site support via phone or email.

 “Stora Enso needed something very visual.
 A collaboration solution to convey what the problem is, and to quickly find a solution” Madhu explains.
 “That is what SnapSupport provides.
-We completed a 4-month pilot and tested with their customers to ensure the solution meets their needs and solves the challenges being faced.”
+We completed a 4-month initial engagement and tested with their customers to ensure the solution meets their needs and solves the challenges being faced.”

 “The pilot phase allowed us in-depth testing of existing features, and develop and optimize additional functions based on user feedback,” says Martin Gercke, VP Technical Service at Stora Enso.
 His team worked with SnapSupport’s on completing the first phase of their Venture Client Partnership.